kuroji-fusky/pacopanda-drawing-stats/README.md

 To be honest, it's more of a serious, yet passion side-project of mine to show various kinds of drawing data from his.

-## Installation and setup

-### Prerequisites

-- Node.js v16 or higher (LTS recommended)
-- Python 3.10 or higher
-- WSL/Git Bash (for Windows users required to execute Bash scripts)

-### Running the dev server

-TBA

 ## License